 I came to know The Drabblecast while driving to work one morning.
 I’d downloaded exactly one episode, being slightly skeptical of the name but strangely attracted by the tentacle.
 As I bumped along the dusty road, I was subtly drawn in by the distinctive voice of the show’s founder and host, Norm Sherman.
 I was … Continue reading Weird is Beautiful: The Drabblecast – A Podcast of Speculative Fiction

 The young man with blond curls was immortal, an instrument of some ancient, evil force.
 He’d committed terrible crimes against my family, tried to kill us by bombing a building we were staying in.
 When we cornered him at last, we beat him until he would have died, had he been mortal.
-His body was … Continue reading The Damned Eaves
+His body was … Continue reading Dream #165: The Goddamned Eaves

 I think this was the first one.
 It's the oldest one I can find, anyway.
 Mom says I was about eighteen months old, so as of this posting, this would be approximately forty-eight and a half.